tig/winprint/docs/users-guide.md

         Dynamic?                     false

     -Orientation <OutWinPrint+PortraitLandscape>
-        If specified (Yes or No) overrides the landscape setting in the sheet defintion.
+        If specified (Yes or No) overrides the landscape setting in the sheet definition.

         Required?                    false
         Position?
 Named